voedger/voedger/pkg/istructsmem/byte-codec-01.md

-# Codec used to represent the structures of the ISTRUCTS in byte form
+# Codec used to represent the structures in byte form

 ## Introduction

-The structures of `istructs` (records, events, representations) in the database are stored in the form of an array of bytes.
+The application structures (records, events, representations) in the database are stored in the form of an array of bytes.
-Codec - a set of algorithms for the presentation of stored structures in the form of bytes arrays used in a particular version of the application.
+Codec — a set of algorithms for the presentation of stored structures in the form of bytes arrays used in a particular version of the application.

 ## Versions